top of page

 We all hate it when someone ghosts us, both professionally and personally because of the Zeigarnik Effect.
 This is a phenomenon that makes our brain linger on to something that is unresolved, unfinished or demands closure.

+In our digital age, where communication is just a tap away, the ease of disappearing without a trace has never been greater.
 Ironically, advances in technology have made us both more connected and more lonely.
 There’s more spontaneity in a face-to-face conversation and more nonverbal communication such as body language, facial expression and tone of voice.

-But digital communication is at our fingertips at all times.
 That smartphone we simply can’t live without creates a heavy reliance on asynchronous communication.
 You text me.
 I read your text.
 I send my response.
 I wait for your response.
 We crave instant gratification.
 And as easy as it is to communicate, it’s even easier to disappear without a trace.
 Many times, it isn't malicious; it's more like indifference.
 Benign neglect.

 Benign neglect: well-intentioned noninterference in the hope that a situation or problem will resolve itself